 As a result, DOGE started 2021 on a fairly bullish note.
 Although it was a little late to the party, the joke cryptocurrency was able to catch up and attained some of its biggest milestones.

 Dogecoin has also shown low levels of volatility until late April, when it started on a price swing that left many investors baffled.

 Like we mentioned earlier, Dogecoin thrives on hype and speculation, which makes it really volatile and hard to predict price direction.
-However, several analysts are still giving predictions of how they think the price will fair for the remaining portion of the year.
+However, several analysts are still giving predictions of how they think the price will turn out for the year of 2022.

-Wallet Investor is even less hopeful land believes that Dogecoin DOGE will be trading at $0.343 by December 2021.
-This seems a bit bullish, considering that the coin is currently within this price level.
+Wallet Investor is a lot more hopeful land believes that Dogecoin DOGE will be trading at $0.44 by December 2022.

-Elsewhere, while Long Forecast expects the price of Dogecoin to close the year at $0.25.
-Long Forecast previously predicted that DOGE would finish the year at above $1 but has also updated its forecast after its price dip.
+Elsewhere, while Long Forecast expects the price of Dogecoin to close the year at $0.10, so far the most bearish prediction, having Dogecoin slip from its current price level.

 Generally, if Dogecoin recovers from the current setback, it might close 2022 at $1, as many people had predicted.
 For now, let’s hope that the community and high-profile supporters like Elon Musk will be able to help it bounce back and resume its previous momentum.

 Although Dogecoin is not as widely available as bigger coins like Bitcoin or Ethereum, you can still get it from a few credible exchanges and brokerages.
 Our favourites include Binance, Crypto.com, Kraken, Gemini, Robinhood and Webull.
 Dogecoin is also now available on eToro since the beginning of May 2021.

 Here are the exact steps to take when buying Dogecoin.